viamrobotics/docs/docs/services/data/_index.md

 {{<imgproc src="/architecture/data-flow.svg" resize="x1100" declaredimensions=true alt="Data flowing from local disk to cloud to the Viam app, SDKs, and MQL and SQL queries." class="imgzoom">}}
 <br><br>

-Once your data is synced to the cloud, you can view, filter, label, and assign it to datasets from your [Viam app **DATA** page](https://app.viam.com/data/view).
+Once your data is synced to the cloud, you can view, filter, and label data, and assign data to datasets, from your [Viam app **DATA** page](https://app.viam.com/data/view).
 You can also interact with your data using the [Viam CLI](/cli/#data), or using the [data client API](/appendix/apis/data-client/).

 <!-- markdownlint-disable-file MD034 -->